MorganSeltzer000/SmallNetwork/README.md

 by using a configuration file.

 There are 2 major parts of the file:
 - config.txt: The configuration file contains 9 lines: the first line is the minimum and maximum simulated delay.
 The other lines contain three information: ID, IP Address, and Port Number.
-It should look like the following
+It looks like the following

 ```
 min_Delay max_Delay